the mentors and their students,

 The handshake was their own compact version of a fusion dance, originating from how impractical it could sometimes be to do something ‘full sized’.
 They cycled through the carefully ordered grips, gestures and spins like it was nothing: the speed and precision of their movements giving the sequence a distinctly mechanical quality.
 Exactly as designed, it was a flawless example of Gems in physical synchronization — complete with the mental harmony to complement it, despite the façade of cold impersonality.

 In a short space of time they were ready integrate: each placed a hand on the shoulder of the other, before quickly sliding that hand down the length of their partners arm, back into a handshake.
-She brought their interaction to an end with a single anticlockwise twirl towards him; the resulting contact allowed her to fall into him backwards, and the two Gems became a single, indistinct mass of light.
+Sparse brought their interaction to an end with a single anticlockwise twirl towards Glare; the resulting contact allowed her to fall into her partner backwards, and the two Gems became a single, indistinct mass of light.